AmazingMonster/conceptrodon/docs/introduction/vocabulary.md

 > The *n*th layer is the projection from the *n*th scope to the parameter list it maps to according to the invocation order.

 Now, we can understand flipping the *0*th layer and the *1*st layer as an exchange of the projections' destinations.

+## Rearranged functions

+Based on the discussions above, each function in this library consists of three components:

+- Parameter lists.
+- Invocation order.
+- Effect.

+A function's effect is the action it will perform over its parameter lists.
+Generally speaking, a function's effect is independent of its invocation order since different orders do not change the final parameter lists eventually received by the algorithm.
+We will characterize the similarity of functions that only differ in their invocation orders by the term 'rearrangement'.

+> A function `F` is a rearrangement of another function `G` if `F` and `G` have the same parameter lists and perform the same effect.
+We say `F` and `G` are rearranged functions.

+## Cognate

+This prefix is used when a function's 0th layer accepts an operation, which will later be instantiated by the resulting list from the function's effect.
+This prefix is not used when the function's name strongly suggests the operation's existence, such as `Agent`, `BindFront`, `BindBack`, and `Bind`.

+## Kindred

 ## Summary